Where the Boys Are: Proposed sequel

-In 1960, it was announced Pasternak would make a follow up titled Where the Girls Are, starring George Hamilton.
+In 1960, it was announced Pasternak would make a follow-up titled Where the Girls Are, starring George Hamilton.
 It was meant to be an entirely different story rather than a sequel.
 But this was never produced.

 Pasternak also announced plans to reunite Hamilton, Prentiss, Hutton and Mimieux in a romantic comedy titled Only a Paper Moon from a story by George Bradshaw, "Image of a Starlet".
 This became A Ticklish Affair, and was made, but without any of those actors.

-Nonetheless there were a number of unofficial follow-ups.
-MGM liked Paula Prentiss and Jim Hutton as a team so much they put them together in three more movies: Bachelor in Paradise, The Honeymoon Machine and The Horizontal Lieutenant.
+Nonetheless, there were a number of unofficial follow-ups.
+MGM liked Paula Prentiss and Jim Hutton as a team so much they paired them in three more movies: Bachelor in Paradise, The Honeymoon Machine and The Horizontal Lieutenant.
 MGM also made a number of other romantic comedies in the style of Where the Boys Are, including Come Fly with Me and Follow the Boys.

-It also inspired a number of imitations from other studios, including the Beach Party series and Palm Springs Weekend.
+It also inspired a number of imitations from other studios, including the Beach Party series and Palm Springs Weekend, as well as the 2003 movie From Justin to Kelly.

 1984 film

 Where the Boys Are '84 was released in 1984 by TriStar Pictures.
 While it bears the distinction of being the first film released by TriStar, the film was a critical and commercial failure.
-Although it was touted as a remake, Roger Ebert reported that "It isn't a sequel and isn't a remake and isn't, in fact, much of anything."
+Although it was touted as a remake, it was imagined as a sex comedy.
+Roger Ebert reported that "It isn't a sequel and isn't a remake and isn't, in fact, much of anything."